|

 one from acquired data.

-3 Click Run and watch while
+3 Click Go and watch while

 the simulation calculates the fastest possible theoretical lap